Doctor of Nursing Practice (DNP) Program

 Get started by requesting information using the form on this page.

-In addition to receiving information about the program you will also be invited to join us on campus for an Information Reception on Tuesday, April 19th, at 4:00 p.m. with the Program Director and the Director of Graduate Admissions for additional information on the DNP program!
+You can also join us join us on campus for an Information Reception on Tuesday, April 19th, at 4:00pm with the Program Director and the Director of Graduate Admissions for additional information on the DNP program!
+Register today!

 Our goal is to provide individualized mentoring, a supportive face-to-face learning environment, and a world class education for our DNP students throughout the completion of their course work and scholarly projects.